 The subject is an average quality community in average condition, appears to have been regularly well-maintained over the years, and has average appeal compared to the typical market supply.
 The subject's stable, quality income stream further enhances the subject's marketability.
-In the open market, the subject property type would command most interest from local and regional buyers that are actively pursuing similar small investment properties.
+In the open market, the subject property type would command most interest from regional and local buyers that are actively pursuing similar small investment properties.
 There is currently steady buyer demand for substitute properties of the subject based on the volume of sale transactions and reports by buyers, sellers and other market participants during confirmation of market transactions.
-The most probable buyer is a national and regional investor.
+The most probable buyer is a regional and local investor.